1:1 Mentorship + Placement Support

 The gate feels fair — because it keeps you focused.

-Most people don’t struggle because the syllabus is difficult.
+Most people don’t struggle because the syllabus is impossible.
 They struggle because progress feels invisible.
 Readiness Score makes progress visible — so you know exactly what to do next.

 Clarity — you know your exact plan for this week.